 The unexpected that often reveals a great conductor.Le Figaro

-Recent highlights have included Perruchon’s debut with the Los Angeles Philharmonic as well as the Orchestre Philharmonique du Luxembourg, Orchestre de l’Opéra Nice Côte d’Azur, Symfonieorkest Vlaanderen, Sofia Philharmonic, NDR Radiophilharmonie Hannover as well as further afield Osaka Symphony and Tokyo Philharmonic Orchestra.
+Recent highlights have included Perruchon’s debut with the Los Angeles Philharmonic as well as the Orchestre Philharmonique de Luxembourg, Orchestre de l’Opéra Nice Côte d’Azur, Symfonieorkest Vlaanderen, Sofia Philharmonic, NDR Radiophilharmonie Hannover as well as further afield Osaka Symphony and Tokyo Philharmonic.
 Perruchon continues his wonderful relationship with return invitations to the Orchestre Philharmonique de Radio France in the 2017/18 season when he will also appear with Les Siècles as well as on a major European tour with Gautier Capuçon and the Orchestre de Chambre de Paris.
+In summer 2018 he will make his debut with the Orchestre National de Lyon as well as with the Cleveland Orchestra at their annual Blossom Music Festival.